ThiagoRibas-dev/SillyTavern-State/README.md

  - ~~Change the configuration so that it's saved for each Character instead of each individual Chat~~(DONE)[BREAKING - Save your existing prompts and migrate manually if coming from version 1.0.3];
  - ~~Add a "mini prompt" checkbox to the UI to decide how the result of a given prompt is shown in the chat history (mini response or full resposnse)~~(DONE);
  - ~~Add an option to make the result of a prompt unique in the chat, as in, before adding a new result, the previous one will be removed~~(DONE)[FIXED!];
  - ~~Implement a way to collapse the state messages so that the chat can look cleaner even with several state prompts in play~~(DONE.
-Could have used css, but I liked the jquery+html solution better);
+Could have used css, but I liked the jquery+html solution better.
+Added an option to select which messages get collapsed);
  - Implement a keyword system, where the User can assign keywords to each prompt and those prompts will only trigger in case the last N messages contain said keywords (like a lorebook);
  - Add a field for custom GNBF Grammar for each prompt;
  - Fix the UI;